Abraham Isaac Castello

-Abraham Isaac Castello (1726 – August 1, 1789) was a rabbi, preacher, and poet.
+Abraham Isaac Castello (1726 – August 1, 1789) was an Italian rabbi, preacher, and poet.
 At the age of thirteen he arrived, poor and destitute, in Livorno, where, although he had previously intended to become a mechanic, his agreeable voice induced him to prepare himself to become a cantor.
 After the death of Adam Bondi, cantor of the Jewish congregation in Livorno, whose daughter he had married, he became his successor.
 He then, with indefatigable diligence, devoted himself to the study of the Hebrew and Spanish languages, and to rabbinical science.
 He was soon advanced to the position of rabbi and preacher, in which capacity he so greatly distinguished himself that even Christian scholars delighted to discuss with him religious and philosophical topics.
 Castello is probably the Jewish scholar with whom Lessing conversed during his scientific tour in the company of Duke Leopold of Brunswick-Wolfenbüttel, and, on hearing whom, the duke is said to have exclaimed in astonishment, "Here we have one even greater than Mendelssohn—of far purer metaphysics."
 His son, Joseph Castello, was a physician in Italy.

 Castello was the author of the following writings, all published at Livorno: